Chapter 24

 The residential speed limit and teeming rain combined to make the drive almost unbearably slow and frustrating.

-“There was a roundabout here,” said Ernest.
-We were only a few blocks from Wilbur’s.
+“There was a roundabout here,” said Ernest when we were a few blocks from Wilbur’s.
 “Wasn’t there?”
 He was clearly confused, surprised.

 “I hope this all works,” said Ernest.
 “That we get things back the way they were.”